 Admissions decisions are based on multiple criteria; each applicant’s overall record is examined in detail.

-Academic criteria include an ordinary minimum undergraduate GPA of 2.5 (on a 4.0 scale), an ordinary minimum SMP GPA of 2.5 (on a 4.0 scale), and an ordinary minimum GRE Verbal raw score of 147.
-An applicant will not be declined solely on the basis of a non-qualifying GPA or GRE score.
-In the case of international applicants, an ordinary minimum TOEFL raw score of 200 (computer-based test) is required, with an ordinary minimum raw score of 23 on the Structure/Writing portion of the test.
+Academic criteria include an ordinary minimum undergraduate GPA of 2.5 (on a 4.0 scale), an ordinary minimum SMP GPA of 2.5 (on a 4.0 scale) and an ordinary minimum GRE Verbal raw score of 147.
+An applicant will not be declined solely on the basis of a nonqualifying GPA or GRE score.
+In the case of international applicants, an ordinary minimum Test of English as a Foreign Language (TOEFL) raw score of 200 (computer-based test) is required, with an ordinary minimum raw score of 23 on the structure/writing portion of the test.
 Again, however, an applicant will not be declined solely on the basis of one non-qualifying score or measure.

 The districts of the Synod have begun to apply increasing scrutiny to the education and other debt balances of pastor and deaconess candidates from the Synod’s seminaries; consequently, it has become necessary for Concordia Seminary to consider more closely the debt load of its applicants, in order to protect its students from the predicament of serving in ministry with unmanageable debt.

 Most favorable admissions decisions are offered “subject to” the presentation of any missing items from the application file, including final transcripts for students who are completing their undergraduate degrees while they apply to Concordia Seminary.
 Any such items must be completed in accordance with announced deadlines or the offer of admission may be withdrawn.